Weight Loss

 UK-Approved Alternatives for Medically Supervised Weight Loss

 GLP-1 receptor agonists represent a newer and increasingly prominent class of weight management medicines.
 Semaglutide 2.4 mg (Wegovy) received MHRA approval for chronic weight management in adults with obesity or overweight with at least one weight-related comorbidity.
 It works by mimicking the glucagon-like peptide-1 (GLP-1) hormone, which regulates appetite, slows gastric emptying, and promotes satiety.
-NICE technology appraisal guidance TA875 recommends semaglutide for use within specialist weight management services, subject to specific eligibility criteria: a BMI of 35 kg/m² or above (with lower thresholds applicable for adults from Black, Asian, and other minority ethnic groups) alongside at least one weight-related comorbidity, and as part of a specialist multidisciplinary programme.
-NICE guidance specifies that treatment should be time-limited (up to two years in the NHS setting).
-Liraglutide 3.0 mg (Saxenda) is another licensed GLP-1 receptor agonist for weight management; access is subject to local commissioning decisions and its positioning relative to semaglutide should be discussed with a clinician.
+NICE technology appraisal guidance TA875 recommends semaglutide for use within specialist weight management services, subject to specific eligibility criteria: a BMI of 35 kg/m² or above, or a lower BMI threshold for people from South Asian, Chinese, other Asian, Middle Eastern, Black African or African-Caribbean family backgrounds, alongside at least one weight-related comorbidity, and as part of a specialist multidisciplinary programme.
+NICE guidance specifies that treatment should be time-limited in the NHS setting.
+Liraglutide 3.0 mg (Saxenda) is another licensed GLP-1 receptor agonist for weight management; NICE recommends it only for specific patients in specialist weight management services, including people with a BMI of 35 kg/m² or above, non-diabetic hyperglycaemia, and a high risk of cardiovascular disease.
 Both are administered by subcutaneous injection.
 SmPCs for Wegovy and Saxenda are available on the EMC.

-Tirzepatide (a dual GIP and GLP-1 receptor agonist) has received MHRA licensing for weight management and has been recommended by NICE.
-Eligibility criteria and service requirements apply; patients should discuss this option with their clinician and refer to the relevant NICE technology appraisal for current guidance.
+Tirzepatide (a dual GIP and GLP-1 receptor agonist) has received MHRA licensing for weight management and has been recommended by NICE for eligible adults, subject to specific BMI, comorbidity, prescribing and service requirements.
+Patients should discuss this option with their clinician and refer to the relevant NICE technology appraisal and local NHS access arrangements for current guidance.

 Access to all licensed weight management medicines through the NHS is subject to NICE eligibility criteria and local commissioning decisions.
 Private prescribing is available through registered UK clinicians, but patients should ensure any prescriber is registered with the General Medical Council (GMC) and any pharmacy with the General Pharmaceutical Council (GPhC).